emissary-ingress/emissary/about/microservices-api-gateways.md

-# Microservices API Gateways vs. Traditional API Gateways
+# Microservices API Gateways vs. Traditional Enterprise API Gateways

 A microservices API gateway is an API gateway designed to accelerate the development workflow of independent services teams.
 A microservices API gateway provides all the functionality for a team to independently publish, monitor, and update a microservice.